 Besides, Google Cloud CDN lets you source content from multiple locations, including custom origins, which gives you the right amount of flexibility.

-Google Cloud’s support is their significant downside as the free support is only dealing with billing issues.
+Google Cloud’s support is its significant downside as free support is only dealing with billing issues.
 For further technical support, the Customer Care packages start from $100/month per user.
 Another option is to get a G Suite subscription, which includes free 24/7 phone and email support.

 Google is charging for cache egress bandwidth ($0.02 – $0.20 per GB based on destination and monthly usage), cache fill bandwidth ($0.04 – $0.15 per GB based on source and destination), and HTTP/HTTPS requests ($0.0075 per 10,000 requests).
 Any cache invalidations you initiate will also cost you an extra $0.005 per invalidation.
 Therefore, the monthly cost will increase or decrease based on your usage and caching rules.

 As of writing this review, they are offering a $300 of free credit, which you can use for building on Google Cloud for up to 12 months.
 After that, you can set up your payment method by credit card, debit card, or bank account.